DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 On Linux this means `/home/<username>/ES-DE/custom_systems/es_systems.xml`, on macOS `/Users/<username>/ES-DE/custom_systems/es_systems.xml`, on Windows `C:\Users\<username>\ES-DE\custom_systems\es_systems.xml` or `ES-DE\ES-DE\custom_systems\es_systems.xml` depending on whether the installer release or the portable release is used, and on Android it's `ES-DE/custom_systems/es_systems.xml`.

 If you're using the AppImage release of ES-DE then the bundled es_systems.xml file is embedded in the AppImage together with the rest of the resources.
-You can extract it if you need it as a reference when creating your customized entries, or you can find it [here](https://gitlab.com/es-de/emulationstation-de/-/tree/master/resources/systems/linux).
+You can extract it if you need it as a reference when creating your customized entries, or you can find it in [resources/systems/linux](https://gitlab.com/es-de/emulationstation-de/-/tree/master/resources/systems/linux) or [resources/systems/linuxarm](https://gitlab.com/es-de/emulationstation-de/-/tree/master/resources/systems/linuxarm).

 Although it's possible to make a copy of the bundled configuration file, to modify it and then place it in this directory, that is not how the system customization is designed to be used.
 Instead the intention is that the file in `custom_systems` complements the bundled configuration, meaning only systems that are to be customized should be included.